KevinBatdorf/code-block-pro/readme.txt

 4. Use highlighting and blur to focus on parts of the code.

 == Changelog ==

+= 1.9.2 - 2022-11-22 =
+- Compatibility: Adds a method override to allow users to activate when prismatic is installed.

 = 1.9.1 - 2022-11-21 =
 - Fix: Fixed a situations where the highlighter was miscalculating its width